 The School District provides education to students in grades transitional kindergarten ("TK") through 8 residing within a portion of the unincorporated County of San Diego ("County") (please see map on following page for a geographic profile of the School District).
-Collectively, the School District's school facilities in school year 2021/2022 have a capacity of 5,076 students based on information provided by the School District.
-Of these 5,076 seats, 4,320 are at the elementary school level (i.e., grades TK through 6) and 756 are at the junior high school level (i.e., grades 7 and 8).
-Based on data provided by the School District, student enrollment is 4,880 in school year 2021/2022.
-Comparing student enrollment to facilities capacity reveals that facilities capacity exceeds student enrollment at the elementary school level while student enrollment exceeds facilities capacity at the junior high school level in school year 2021/2022 (please see Section IV for more information on student enrollment and facilities capacity).
+Collectively, the School District's school facilities in school year 2023/2024 have a capacity of 6,189 students based on information provided by the School District.
+Of these 6,189 seats, 4,732 are at the elementary school level (i.e., grades TK through 6) and 1,457 are at the junior high school level (i.e., grades 7 and 8).
+Please see Exhibit A for an updated school facilities capacity calculation.
+Based on data provided by the School District, student enrollment is 5,108 in school year 2023/2024.
+Comparing student enrollment to facilities capacity reveals that facilities capacity exceeds student enrollment at both school levels in school year 2023/2024 (please see Section IV for more information on student enrollment and facilities capacity).

 To establish a nexus and a justifiable residential School Fee level, the Study evaluated the number and cost of new facilities required to house students generated from future residential development within the School District.
-Based on data provided by the San Diego Association of Governments ("SANDAG") approximately 2,082 additional residential units are expected be constructed within the School District's boundaries through calendar year 2050 ("Future Units").
-Of these 2,082 Future Units, 1,715 are expected to be single family detached ("SFD") and 367 are expected to be multi-family attached ("MFA") units.
+Based on data provided by the San Diego Association of Governments ("SANDAG") approximately 1,188 additional residential units are expected be constructed within the School District's boundaries through calendar year 2050 ("Future Units").
+Of these 1,188 Future Units, 699 are expected to be single family detached ("SFD") and 489 are expected to be multi-family attached ("MFA") units.